chin00kz/chin00kz/README.md

 # *Hey, I'm chinookz*

-<p>Builds and breaks systems for fun. passionate about infrastructure, networking, and security - focused on reliability, privacy, and simplicity. up</p>
+<p>builds and breaks systems for fun.
+  passionate about infrastructure, networking, and security - focused on reliability, privacy, and simplicity.</p>

 ---